 Other nutrient-dense foods to eat include dark leafy greens, cruciferous vegetables, seaweeds and culinary adaptogens.

 Conventional Sunscreens: Health Impacts + Chemicals to Avoid

 Conventional sunscreens contain ingredients that aggravate the skin, disrupt our hormones and interfere with the endocrine system.
 As spray sunscreens have grown in popularity, they release nanoparticles into the air that may have an impact on our respiratory system.

-These products use chemicals to filter our the sun's UV rays.
+These products use chemicals to filter out the sun’s UV rays.
 Some of these ingredients include:

 Of these chemicals, oxybenzone is the most worrying to me.
 There is a growing body of evidence that oxybenzone disrupts hormones and irritates the skin.
 A recent clinical trial of sunscreen chemicals found that oxybenzone, as well as several other sunscreen chemicals, seep through your skin and into the bloodstream and then rise with daily use.
 The Center for Disease Control disclosed that about 97% of people tested have oxybenzone in their urine plus it’s been found in human breastmilk.
 Oxybenzone reacts with chlorine, which is found in swimming pools, drinking water and our showers, creating byproducts that are harmful to our health.

-Yes, our skin is a barrier that protects our insides from the external environment, but it's also a very large organ with a highly absorptive surface.
-It's not an impenetrable wall – the ingredients we apply to our skin gets soaked in, then circulates around the body.
+Yes, our skin is a barrier that protects our insides from the external environment, but it’s also a very large organ with a highly absorptive surface.
+It’s not an impenetrable wall – the ingredients we apply to our skin get soaked in, then circulate around the body.
 And the higher the SPF, the more chemicals these sunscreens contain.

 In the United States, the FDA is proposing some new sunscreen regulations to tamp down on these harmful chemicals.
 Hopefully, some or all of these chemicals will be phased out for our safety.